openmc-dev/openmc/docs/source/methods/random_ray.rst

 To avoid bias in the volume estimation, it is added an initial volume estimation stage to compute the volume of each cell prior running FCS, using the same method presented in the Random Ray method.

-This volume estimation can be improvde with the random ray solver, requiring a fast and rough initial estimate.
-Substituting Equation :eq:`fcs_average_solved_difference` into Equation :eq:`fcs_discretized`, we obtain the equation for the uncollided angular flux:
+In the case o flat source, the volume estimation can be improvde with the random ray solver, allowing a fast and rough initial estimate.
+However, linear source requires a more carefull procedure.
+Linear source requires calculating angular flux moments, that depend on the estimated cell's spatial moments and centroids.
+If a poor estimation is made, innaccurate gradients will be carried throughout the calculation and impact the accuracy of the method.

+Substituting Equation :eq:`fcs_average_solved_difference`
+into Equation :eq:`fcs_discretized`, we obtain the equation for the uncollided angular flux:

 .. math::